Karanm5/understanding-Data/README.md

 **Note:** Number of features should be same in both dataset otherwise, it can produce error while implementing.

 ## Conclusion
-The balanced test accuracy on seen dataset is 59.25 percent and accuracy is 98.38 percent using decision classifier model and for preliminary testing, the accuracy is 98 percent.
+The balanced test accuracy on seen dataset is 59.25 percent and accuracy is 98.38 percent using decision classifier model and for preliminary testing, the accuracy is 98 percent.
 The are numbers of pre-processing step that have been applied in order to obtain cleaned training dataset.
 With the help of pipeline and list the steps in pipeline, prediction on unseen dataset is also conducted and saved in the form of excel file.
 As, the model is very high dimensional, PCA have been implemented such that the it does not affect the rows.
 On the Unseen dataset, the prediction consist approximately 1 percent of 1 and 99 percent of -1 values.
 Therefore, we can say that it is rare to find the such epitopes.